Types of Raft Foundations – Advantages and features

 Types of raft foundations: Solid slab raft foundation

-In a Solid slab raft foundation, the columns and walls are equally spaced, and the load distribution is also equal.
-Because they are designed as slabs of uniform thickness, these raft foundations are known as solid slab raft foundations.
-These foundations are reinforced with a bottom layer and a top layer.
+In a solid slab raft foundation, engineers equally space the columns and walls, and the load distributes evenly.
+They design these raft foundations as slabs of uniform thickness, which is why they call them solid slab raft foundations.
+Builders reinforce these foundations with a bottom layer and a top layer.

 Solid slab raft foundations are classified into four types.